Utah County COVID-19 Vaccinations

 Questions?
 Call UCHD Covid-19 hotline at 801-851-4357.
 M-F 8:30am- 4:00pm

-For those who have already received their first COVID-19 vaccine dose and did not schedule your second dose in person, please call our COVID-19 hotline (801-851-4357 M-F 8:30am – 4:00pm)
+For those who have already received their first COVID-19 vaccine dose from UCHD and did not schedule their second dose in person, please call UCHD Covid-19 hotline (801-851-4357 M-F 8:30am – 4:00pm).